l0b5ter/Event_Bot/README.md

 However this is a public bot, which means that every server that this bot is in will be able to join your event.
 This is both good and bad.
 But if you want to host events for just your server, then you have to host the bot on your own(Self Hosting).

 ## Features
-- Announces users that join (configurable message)
+- Manage events (configurable config file)
-- Alerts server owner when a user joins
-- Keeps track of users' ranks (similar to Mee6)
-- Other stuff, too lazy to type it up.
+- Alerts of events starting (configurable time and date)

 ### Self Hosting